Budget Beauty Round Up – 7 Great Grooming Products Under £10

 They’re an absolute steal at only £9.90, and available in two colours.

 Coat sorted?
 Let’s move on to everyone’s least favourite part of grooming their dog – nail trimming.
 If lockdown is keeping your dog inside more too, you may find their nails are not being worn down the way they used to be.
 Long nails don’t just look gross – they put extra pressure on your dogs toes when walking.
-That’s not only painful, but can lead to joint issues long-term, even deforming their feet!
+That’s not only painful, but can lead to serious problems with their feet and legs long-term.

 No excuses – give your dog the manicure they deserve.
 These nail clippers range from £6.00 – £.800 depending on the size you need.